Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Computational Framework

 Here, $\sigma_i$ is the predicted standard deviation for data point $i$.
 Lower sharpness indicates more confident (narrower) predictions.
 In an ideal model, low sharpness is achieved without compromising calibration, yielding both informative and trustworthy uncertainty estimates.

-In the context of a hypothetical active learning scenario, we introduce two custom metrics to assess the alignment between predicted uncertainties and actual prediction errors.
-The first is the coefficient of determination (\textbf{$R^2$}) between predicted uncertainty (standard deviation $\sigma$) and the model’s absolute error (MAE).
-This metric quantifies the extent to which uncertainty estimates can explain the variance in predictive errors via a linear regression model.
-A higher $R^2$ value indicates a stronger correlation, which is desirable in active learning where uncertainty is used to guide data acquisition.
+In the context of a hypothetical active learning scenario, we introduce two additional metrics to assess the alignment between predicted uncertainties and actual prediction errors.
+The first is the Spearman rank correlation coefficient ($r_s$) between the predicted uncertainty (standard deviation $\sigma$) and the absolute prediction error. $r_s$ captures monotonic relationships without assuming linearity or Gaussian distributions, making it well suited for comparing uncertainty and error distributions that may be heavy-tailed.
+It is defined as:

+where $d_i = \mathrm{rank}(\sigma_i) - \mathrm{rank}(e_i)$ is the difference between the rank of the predicted uncertainty and the rank of the absolute error for data point $i$, and $n$ is the total number of samples.
+A higher $r_s$ indicates a stronger monotonic correlation between predicted uncertainty and actual prediction error, which is desirable in active learning where uncertainty is used to guide data acquisition.

 The second metric, which we name the \textbf{Overlap Score}, is designed to capture the consistency between high-error and high-uncertainty regions-areas of particular interest for active learning algorithms, which typically prioritize samples where model confidence is low and prediction error is high.
 By quantifying the alignment between these regions, the overlap score provides a practical diagnostic for evaluating the suitability of uncertainty estimates in guiding data acquisition.
 Both the predicted uncertainties and the corresponding absolute errors are discretized into quartiles.
 The Overlap Score is defined as the percentage of high-uncertainty predictions that also lie in the high-error region.
-This answers the question: \emph{Among the data points the model is least certain about, how many are actually among the most inaccurate?} This makes the metric particularly suitable for evaluating the usefulness of uncertainty estimates in active learning or reliability assessment.
+This answers the question: Among the data points the model is least certain about, how many are actually among the most inaccurate?
+This makes the metric particularly suitable for evaluating the usefulness of uncertainty estimates in active learning, quantifying how many of the points one would use to perform new calculations and re-train the model were actually useful.

 Formally, let the true target values be \( \mathbf{y}_{\text{true}} = \{ y_1^{\text{true}}, \dots, y_n^{\text{true}} \} \), the predicted values \( \mathbf{y}_{\text{pred}} = \{ y_1^{\text{pred}}, \dots, y_n^{\text{pred}} \} \), and the predicted standard deviations (uncertainties) \( \boldsymbol{\sigma} = \{ \sigma_1, \dots, \sigma_n \} \).
 Define the absolute error for each sample as